 No, you can't.
 Snapchat's privacy settings usually prevent this.

-In most cases, no. Social media platforms usually have features that notify the owner if their story is viewed.
+In most cases, no. Social media platforms usually have settings and notifications to alert the owner if their story is viewed.

 It depends.
 Some apps have features that allow anonymous viewing or don't notify the poster when someone views their story.
 But on others, the person might be able to see who viewed.
 It really varies by the platform and its settings.